jafarilab/ocrRBBR/README.md

 #
 # peak_ids       A vector of peak identifiers corresponding to rows in atacseq_data, defining candidate regulatory regions for the gene.
 #
-# meta_data      A matrix containing per-cell metadata, including:
+# meta_data      A numeric matrix or data.frame containing additional per-cell covariates (rows = cells, columns = covariates), such as:
 #                nCount_RNA
 #                nFeature_RNA
 #                Percentage of mitochondrial reads